-Thank you for your interest in the Hematology/Medical Oncology Fellowship Program in the Weill Department of Medicine at Weill Cornell Medical College and NewYork-Presbyterian Hospital.
+Thank you for your interest in the Hematology/Medical Oncology Fellowship Program at the NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
 This is a fully accredited three-year fellowship program leading to board eligibility in hematology and medical oncology.
-The division is comprised of 40 full-time faculty members, all of whom are involved in the training program.
+The division is comprised of 50 full-time faculty members, all of whom are involved in the training program.

 During the third year of training fellows are encouraged to continue their research projects as well as consolidate their educational experiences in the diagnosis and management of hematologic and oncologic disorders.
 Third-year fellows have the opportunity to take clinical electives and to continue their rotations through both the inpatient and outpatient clinical services.
 Throughout the three years of training each fellow manages his or her own panel of hematology/oncology patients in the weekly Fellows’ Continuity Clinic, supervised by attending hematologist-oncologists.

 Our Fellowship Program participates in the Electronic Residency Application System (ERAS).

 A completed application consists of all ERAS requirements, including:

 - Curriculum Vitae

 - 2 Additional Letters of Recommendation